keybase/client/packaging/linux/README.md

 Set up docker.
 The build image will be created automatically, so long as the basics like `docker ps` are working.

-Run the prerelease build.
-(The production build is deprecated.)
+Once that's set up, here's the command to kick off a build.

     ./docker_build.sh prerelease origin/master

+You can replace `origin/master` with any commit or branch name, to choose what gets built.
+The `prerelease` target is kind of a legacy name, and it's required.

+You can ctrl-c the build if you need to kill it, but PLEASE DO NOT do that once it's finished building and started pushing.
+The result would be corrupt repo metadata for everyone on Ubuntu/Deb/RPM.

 If you need to forcibly skip CI, set NOWAIT=1 in the environment.

 If you want to test the build without pushing live, set KEYBASE_DRY_RUN=1 in the environment.
-Be very careful not to typo that one.
+Be very careful not to typo that variable.
 You should see "This build+push is a DRY RUN." early in the build output if you did this right.